awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-core-tutorial.md

 All of these resources are managed by Elastic Beanstalk\.
 When you terminate your environment, Elastic Beanstalk terminates all the resources that it contains\.

 **Note**
 The S3 bucket that Elastic Beanstalk creates is shared between environments and is not deleted during environment termination\.
-For more information, see \.
+For more information, see [Using Elastic Beanstalk with Amazon Simple Storage Service](AWSHowTo.S3.md)\.

 ## Clean Up<a name="w3ab1c39c31c44"></a>

 When you finish working with Elastic Beanstalk, you can terminate your environment\.
-Elastic Beanstalk terminates all AWS resources associated with your environment, such as Amazon EC2 instances, database instances, load balancers, security groups, and alarms\.
+Elastic Beanstalk terminates all AWS resources associated with your environment, such as [Amazon EC2 instances](using-features.managing.ec2.md), [database instances](using-features.managing.db.md), [load balancers](using-features.managing.elb.md), security groups, and [alarms](using-features.alarms.md#using-features.alarms.title)\.

 **To terminate your Elastic Beanstalk environment**

 1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk)\.

-1. Navigate to the management page for your environment\.
+1. Navigate to the [management page](environments-console.md) for your environment\.

 1. Choose **Actions**, and then choose **Terminate Environment**\.